Wellington Receives Historic $5 Million Gift from Scantland Family to Endow Support for Faculty Excellence

 The Scantland family including adults (L to R) Alan Scantland, Rob Littleton, Susan Littleton, Peg Scantland, Michelle Scantland, Pete Scantland, Meara Scantland, and Matt Scantland.

-COLUMBUS, OH (September 30, 2025) – The Wellington School today announced a landmark $5 million gift from the Scantland family - led by Matt Scantland and including Peg, Alan, Meara, Michelle, Pete, and Susan and Rob Littleton.
+COLUMBUS, OH (October 3, 2025) – The Wellington School today announced a landmark $5 million gift from the Scantland family.
 This is the largest gift in the school’s 43-year history.
 The transformative investment will establish a permanent endowment dedicated to attracting, retaining, and empowering outstanding educators through competitive compensation and professional growth opportunities.

 “Our family believes deeply in the power of amazing teachers, and it is an honor to support Wellington’s vision to lead with people as it redefines what great education can be,” said Matt Scantland, Vice Chair of the Wellington Board of Trustees.